ekstroem/MESS/README.md

 ## Datasets

+* `bdstat` - Monthly live births and deaths in Denmark from January 1901 to March 2013
+* `earthquakes` - Information on earthquakes worldwide in 2015 with a magnitude greater than 3 on the Richter scale.
 * `happiness` - Data on happiness, taxation rates, countris and continents
 * `kwdata` - example data to show that Krushkal-Wallis' test examines more than differences in medians.
+* `soccer` - List of players on the Danish national soccer team